sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set4.md

 **Micro-Segmentation:** Networks are segmented into smaller, isolated zones to contain potential breaches.
 This way, even if an attacker gains access to one segment, their movement within the network is restricted.

 **Continuous Monitoring:** Continuous monitoring of user and device behavior is crucial in a Zero Trust model.
 This involves analyzing network traffic, user activities, and other relevant data to detect any anomalous behavior that might indicate a security threat.

+**Encryption:** Encrypting data both in transit and at rest adds an additional layer of security in a Zero Trust model, protecting information even if it falls into the wrong hands.